<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |

 Grease

-Select, in the drop-down list box, the Level of Contamination that best represents the anticipated operating condition.
+Select, in the drop-down list box, the Level of Contamination that best represents the operating conditions.

 Level of contamination |